cleavr/cleaverdocs/content/guides/laravel.md

 Once you have your web app configured how you need it, deploy! 🚀

 ## Additional Laravel info

-### Production Logs Report
-The Web App section has a Log Report tab where you can view production logs for your app.
-This is a great spot to view your log reports in an aesthetic interface.

 ### Deployment Troubleshooting
 [Laravel Deployments Troubleshooting](https://docs.cleavr.io/laravel-deployments)